 A better way to invest is to spread your money across multiple companies and across multiple industries.
 You won’t take such a big knock when an individual company performs poorly as others in your portfolio may be doing well.
 You will essentially get the average growth of all the companies you are invested in.

-You could create your own investment strategy and decide how to allocated your investment across companies.
+It’s not that hard and you could create your own investment strategy and decide how to allocated your investment across companies.
 This is simply a guessing game though unless you have a strong financial background.
 It’s not easy to research and monitor 20 or 30 companies to keep track of annual reports and dealings.

 Other options to diversify your portfolio would be to use a standard product created by a financial institution.
 Most investment companies offer a Balanced Portfolio product which comprises different assets classes (shares and cash) across multiple companies and sectors.
 They all offer a multitude of products to choose from.
 Such managed products allow you to piggy-back off the expertise of fund managers.
 You do unfortunately pay relatively pay high fees for this and it’s definitely worth comparing costs before committing to any product.